Ed94/gencpp/docs/Parsing.md

 This parser does not, and should not do the compiler's job.
 By only supporting this minimal set of features, the parser is kept (so far) around ~7000 loc.
 I hope to keep it under 10-15k loc worst case.

 You can think of this parser as *frontend parser* vs a *semantic parser*.
 Its intuitively similar to WYSIWYG.
-What you ***precerive*** as the syntax from the user-side before the compiler gets a hold of it, is what you get.
+What you ***perceive*** as the syntax from the user-side before the compiler gets a hold of it, is what you get.

 User exposed interface: